Debmalya06/Research-Sathi/README.md

 - **Minimal Workflow Disruption**
   No need to copy-paste!
 Summarize and jot down insights while you read—without leaving your browsing tab.

+- **YouTube Video Summary**
+  Paste any YouTube video link in the extension sidebar’s search bar and click “YouTube Summary.”
+  The extension will fetch the video transcript (supports English, Hindi, Bangla, and auto-generated captions) and generate a concise summary of the main points and key takeaways.

 ---

 ## 📦 How to Use

 1. **Install Research Sathi**
-   Download and install the extension from the Chrome Web Store or manually load it from source.
+   Download and install the extension manually, load it from source.

 2. **Summarize Text**
    - Highlight (select) any relevant website text.